Welcome to Nutrition and Exercise Physiology

 Our department has a long tradition of educational excellence at the undergraduate and graduate level.
 We have three outstanding undergraduate programs (Nutrition and Foods, Nutritional Sciences, and Nutrition and Fitness) and three outstanding graduate programs (Dietetics, Nutritional Sciences, and Exercise Physiology), all offering MS degrees.
 PhD degrees are offered in Nutritonal Sciences and Exercise Physiology.
 Our undergraduate enrollments are at record levels.
 We also offer study abroad programs in Italy and in Greece and are currently developing one in Japan.
 These are all focused on food and culture enhancing a healthy lifestyle.

 As the newest basic science department in the School of Medicine, we are actively engaged in education of medical students in the first two years of medical school in lectures and as problem-based learning tutors.
 Our Nutritional Sciences undergraduate major provides pre-medical students with a rigorous exposure to applied biochemistry as well as a strong background in human nutrition that will provide them with a unique advantage in medical school.
-We also offer a summer research internship program for MU students.
+We also offer a research internship program for MU students.

 We have made new faculty hires in all three colleges and are currently recruiting more faculty including clinician scientists and PhD scientists.